Xetera/notes/notes/README.md

-# Oh hi, its you!
+# Welcome To My Lair

 Hey there, I'm a computer science student and a very experienced slacker so I decided to take some notes during class to help myself stay